eunjinkim97/prostateMIPL/README.md

 The code includes three main parts:

 1. Data_preprocessing.py
-    - Preprocessing of MR images: This includes preprocessing of multi-parametric images (T1, T2, and T1 contrast-enhanced) of prostate MRIs.
+    - Preprocessing of MR images: This includes preprocessing of multi-parametric MR images (T1-weighted, T2-weighted, and Dynamic Contrast Enhanced) of prostate cancers.

 2. Train_and_Extract_DL_features.py
     - Deep learning network for BCR prediction: This includes training a deep learning network to predict BCR by taking 3 inputs as MR images mentioned above.